wrathofdon/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10641
 ```

-The biggest impact is that you see higher frequency centered around the middle bar, which means less variance.
+The biggest impact is that you see higher frequency centered around the middle bar, so less variance.

 ## Are there differences in activity patterns between weekdays and weekends?